kelvinn/openshift-splunk-cartridge/README.md

 # OpenShift Splunk Cartridge

 The `splunk` cartridge provides a base install of the analytic tool Splunk.
+This cartridge has been created to 'embed' in an existing Application.

 ## Limitations
 There are a number of known limitations to running this Splunk cartridge on OpenShift.